 How to Get to North Myrtle Beach

-My family was meeting us from eastern Pennsylvania and made the 11 hour drive there.
-We always drove to Myrtle Beach growing up and eventually got used to those long road trips.
+Flying and driving are the two most popular ways to get to the Myrtle Beach area.
+My family was meeting us from eastern Pennsylvania and made the 11 hour drive to North Myrtle Beach.
 Since my husband was working and it was just my son and I coming from Pittsburgh for this trip, we opted to fly this time.
-(And it was so easy that I’m going to have trouble making that drive next time.)
+(And it was so easy that I’m going to have trouble making that drive on our next trip to North Myrtle Beach.)

 The Myrtle Beach International Airport is fairly small, making it easy to navigate.
 The Myrtle Beach airport is about a 30 minute drive from North Myrtle Beach.